Tele00/crypto-vote/README.md

-# crypto-vote
+# Vote-Chain
-**Crypto Vote** is a voting system that ensures the integrity of elections through blockchain and cryptographic methods.
+**Vote Chain** is a voting system that ensures the integrity of elections through blockchain and cryptographic methods.
 It ensures:
 1) Every voter is valid and eligible
 2) Every voter can only vote once